-Did you know November 8 is National Aboriginal Veterans Day?
+Did you know November 8 is Indigenous Veterans Day?
 If you are new to the knowledge of the significant contributions of Indigenous veterans during the First and Second World Wars, and the Korean War, here are some facts to pique your interest and build your knowledge.

 “Voluntary enlistment was high…..In Aboriginal communities where health and education levels were advanced, virtually every eligible man joined the armed forces.
 The overwhelming support for Canada's war effort — shown through enlistment, contributions to war charities and labour in wartime industries — was a measure of Aboriginal people's willingness to assume their responsibility in the crisis facing Canada.
 Their contribution was well received, and most Aboriginal people found acceptance as partners in the country's war effort.”

 Due to the poverty, and diseases on reserves, hundreds and perhaps thousands of Indigenous people were unable to pass medical examinations, “no figures cited to gauge their participation in the war are ever likely to reflect with any accuracy their widespread willingness to serve.”

 In the First World War “The casualties of war included many of the officers and decorated soldiers.
 In all, more than 300 status Indians died….Hundreds of others were wounded, many of whom died soon after the war.
 In addition, disease took a heavy toll; the isolation of many reserves and Aboriginal communities meant that immunity to some diseases was low.”

 At the end of the Second World War, Indian Affairs reported that 3,090 status Indians had participated in the war “(2.4% of the 125,946 status Indians identified in the Canadian census).”
 Again, this figure does not include non-status Indians, Inuit and Métis soldiers.

 It is estimated that “12,000 Aboriginal people served in the two world wars and Korea, an estimate that certainly appears reasonable.”